scramjetorg/transform-hub/bdd/README.md

 yarn clean && yarn install && yarn build:all
 ```

-This command will remove all the 'dist' folders (if there were any), after that it will install dependencies, compile the code in all the packages including 'reference-apps' package, which contains all the Sequences that we use in our BDD tests.
+This command will remove all the `'dist'` folders (if there were any), after that it will install dependencies, and compile the code in all the packages including `'reference-apps'` package, which contains all the Sequences that we use in our BDD tests.
 After executing the command from above, every Sequence will be also compressed into `.tar.gz` file.
-Those compressed files are ready-to-use Sequence packages, that we use in BDD tests scenarios.
+Those compressed files are ready-to-use Sequence packages, that we use in BDD test scenarios.

 ### Executing BDD tests :rocket:

-The test scenarios are located in `*.feature` files, and these in separate folders named according to the subject of the testing, and these in `features` directory in `bdd` folder.
+The test scenarios are located in `*.feature` files, and these are in separate folders named according to the subject of the testing, and these in `features` directory in `bdd` folder.
-Every scenario has its own title and unique index number.
-We can use those indexes to either execute one test or a bulk of tests, for example:
+Every scenario has its title and unique index number.
+We can use those indexes to either execute one test or bulk of tests, for example:

 - to execute one particular test named `Scenario: E2E-001 TC-002 API test - Get instance output` run the following command: